The most face rockingest project log on the entire fucking web!

 The python program connects to the Lol Shield Theatre site and downloads animations using an API with the following options:

-API: http://falldeaf.com/lolshield/robot_xml.php?
+API: https://falldeaf.com/lolshield/robot_xml.php?

 • feed= ( pop, new, all, user ) – for the most popular, the newest, all/random animations or animations from a specific author, respectively